Privacy And Confidentiality Policy

 PURPOSE

-Wise Mind Psychology Newcastle Pty Limited [‘Wise Mind’] is committed to the privacy of all clients and individuals whose information we hold.
+• Wise Mind Psychology Newcastle Pty Limited [‘Wise Mind’] is committed to the privacy of all clients and individuals whose information we hold.
 This policy explains how we protect the privacy and confidentiality of all personal information we hold.

-The psychological services provided by Wise Mind Psychologists is bound by the legal requirements of the Australian Privacy Principles set out in the Privacy Act 1988 [‘The Privacy Act’].
-Our policies are also aligned to the specifications of the Australia Psychological Society’s (APS) Code of Ethics (2007) and Ethical Guidelines on Confidentiality (2015).
+• The psychological services provided by Wise Mind Psychologists are bound by the legal requirements of the Privacy Act 1988 (Cth), including the Australian Privacy Principles (APPs), and the Health Records and information Privacy Act 2002 (NSW).
+Our policies are also aligned with the Australian Psychological Society (APS) Code of Conduct for Psychologists 2025 and relevant professional practice guidelines as amended from time to time.

 PERSONAL INFORMATION

-In this policy, “Personal Information” means any information that may identify you or by which your identity might be reasonably determined.
+• In this policy, “Personal Information” means any information that may identify you or by which your identity might be reasonably determined.

 INFORMATION COLLECTION

-In terms of information gathering, a client’s personal information is collected as part of the intake process and includes personal information such as your name, address, contact phone numbers, and/or email address, as well as emergency or next of kin contact information.
+• In terms of information gathering, a client’s personal information is collected as part of the intake process and includes personal information such as your name, address, contact phone numbers, and/or email address, as well as emergency or next of kin contact information.
 Once the intake process is completed, your treating psychologist may seek additional information from you during the initial session pertaining to your medical history, medication, family medical history, and past treatment interventions to the context that it may inform current services, other health information, educational and occupational history, legal or offending history (in the case of medico-legal services).
-Should any additional information be needed, written consent will be required before your Psychologist will contact other treatment providers.
+Should any additional information be needed, written consent will be required before your psychologist will contact other treatment providers.

-We will take reasonable steps to protect your personal information from misuse, loss, unauthorised access, and modification or disclosure.
+• We will take reasonable steps to protect your personal information from misuse, loss, unauthorised access, and modification or disclosure.
 We use commercially reasonable physical, technical and administrative measures to protect Personal Information that we hold, including, where appropriate, password protection, encryption, and SSL to protect our website.

-Wise Mind are legally required to hold a client's personal information for a minimum of 7 years from the date of the last entry in their record, or if a client is under the age of 18, until they reach the age of 25 (or would have reached 25 years of age).
+• Wise Mind is legally required to hold a client's personal information for a minimum of 7 years from the date of the last entry in their record, or if a client is under the age of 18, until they reach the age of 25 (or would have reached 25 years of age).

 PURPOSE OF HOLDING PERSONAL INFORMATION

-Your personal information is used for the purpose of providing psychological services to you, including monitoring your response to treatment.
+• Your personal information is used for the purpose of providing psychological services to you, including monitoring your response to treatment.
 All personal information is retained in order to document what happens during your sessions and enables your clinician to provide a relevant and informed psychological service that is evidence-based.
 This also serves as a duty of care for you and your clinician.

-If you do not wish for your personal information to be collected in a way outlined by this policy, Wise Mind may not be able to proceed with the provision of treatment.
+• If you do not wish for your personal information to be collected in a way outlined by this policy, Wise Mind may not be able to proceed with the provision of treatment.
 Collecting client information is an extension of Wise Mind’s duty of care to both its clients and staff.

 DISCLOSURE OF INFORMATION

-As is prescribed by the APS, your personal information will remain confidential except when:
+• As is prescribed by the APS, your personal information will remain confidential except when:

-It is subpoenaed, or disclosure is otherwise required or authorised by law;
+1. It is subpoenaed, or disclosure is otherwise required or authorised by law;

-Failure to disclose the information would place you or another person at serious risk to life, health, or safety;
+2. Failure to disclose the information would place you or another person at serious risk to life, health, or safety;

-Your prior approval has been obtained and consent provided to:
+4. Your prior approval has been obtained and consent provided to:

-provide a written report to another agency or professional (e.g., a GP or a lawyer);
+• provide a written report to another agency or professional (e.g., a GP or a lawyer);

-discuss your concerns with another person (e.g., a parent, employer, health provider, or third-party funder); and/or
+• discuss your concerns with another person (e.g., a parent, employer, health provider, or third-party funder); and/or

-disclose the information in any other manner relevant to your care.
+• disclose the information in any other manner relevant to your care.

-You have a right to access your personal information held by Wise Mind.
+• You have a right to access your personal information held by Wise Mind.
 For security and recording reasons, all requests will need to be in writing, and this will assist us in finding the relevant information.
 Wise Mind may refuse to release information under certain circumstances, for example, if such release may have an unreasonable impact on others’ privacy.
 In the event we need to limit or refuse release of information, we will endeavour to provide reasons for this.

 PRIVACY BREACH PLAN

-In the event of any unauthorised access, disclosure or loss of your personal information that is likely to result in serious harm to you or other individuals, Wise Mind will investigate and notify you and the Office of the Australian Information Commissioner in accordance with national requirements: https://www.oaic.gov.au/privacy/notifiable-data-breaches
+• In the event of any unauthorised access, disclosure or loss of your personal information that is likely to result in serious harm to you or other individuals, Wise Mind will investigate and notify you and the Office of the Australian Information Commissioner in accordance with national requirements: https://www.oaic.gov.au/privacy/notifiable-data-breaches

 CHANGES TO THIS POLICY

-Changes to this policy may be made from time to time to reflect changes in the law or professional best-practice guidelines.
+• Changes to this policy may be made from time to time to reflect changes in the law or professional best-practice guidelines.
 All clients and referrers are encouraged to periodically review this policy to remain informed.

-We will update our Privacy Policy when our information handling practices change.
+• We will update our Privacy Policy when our information handling practices change.
 Any information we hold about you will be governed by our current Privacy Policy.

 CONTACT US

-If you have any questions about this Privacy Policy, or if you wish to request access to your personal information, correct or update your details, or raise any privacy concerns you may have, please contact us at admin@wisemindnewcastle.com.au
+• If you have any questions about this Privacy Policy, or if you wish to request access to your personal information, correct or update your details, or raise any privacy concerns you may have, please contact us at admin@wisemindnewcastle.com.au